cyuzuzo-j/Selenium_rijbewjis/README.md

 # Selenium_rijbewjis
-Disclaimer: deze code hebk in kwartier geschreven bevat wss bugs en is wss lichtelijk illegaal
+Disclaimer: deze code is in een halfuur geschreven